 Pavlov and pottying

-Classical conditioning is when a naturally occuring reflex is paired with a cue, where the cue then comes to trigger the reflex.
+Classical conditioning is when a naturally occuring reflex is repeatedly paired with a cue.
+The cue then becomes conditioned to trigger the reflex.

 Pavlov’s dogs drooling at the sound of a bell which had previously been paired with food is the classic example.

 With EC, the classically conditioned element is peeing at a sound previously heard while peeing.

 But can babies get conditioned so early and so quickly, I hear you ask?

 This type of conditioning is easy to instill.
 If you blow air in someone’s eye while sounding a bell, they will start blinking at the sound of the bell.
 Blinking is of course an involuntary reflex.
 It will take about 20 pairings of bell and air puff.
 This is a psych 101 demonstration favourite because it’s so quick.